ovsky/ReWAMP/SECURITY.md

 - User-generated content or configurations
 - Issues in external services or tools

-Thank you for helping keep REWAMP secure!
+Thank you for helping keep ReWAMP secure!